 Here we tarried for our driver, waiting three hours for him.
 At last he came with a fresh horse, one of his own horses being knocked up the preceding night.
 We then set forward, but as we did the road became worse.
 Towards night it became so rough the horse was unfit to proceed.
 We got another waggoner to take the load, under the cloud of night, when we arrived at the driver’s house.
 We took in our bed clothes and got some supper made ready for us, as we stood very much in need of it.
 We were allowed to sleep on the floor.

 We got up early the next morning, expected to have departed directly, but were detained till breakfast, so set off with the same horse, but a different driver.
-This wagon never overturned because the driver was very careful, but many other.
+This wagon never overturned because the driver was very careful.
 One boy was killed on the spot, several were very much hurt, one man had his arm broken, and suddenly our horse was mired down, where he stuck fast.
 We were forced to remove the yoke from the poor animal and disengage his feet from the clay mud with hand spokes, before we got him freed.
 We got on.
 Not long after this, rain began to fall.
 We crept into the first farm house that we met.
 We lay by a fire all night so our clothes could dry.

 Next morning, we hastened to end our journey.
 We could see no way to continue on the road.
 So we pulled up the farmer’s fences in two places to get through.
 There was an immense forest around us.
 As we approached New Perth the road gradually improved, and the driver had us get on the waggon again, as we very much fatiqued.
 The horse took a step as I got on, and I fell out of the wagon on my back, and broke one of my ribs by lighting on a small stone.
 I was very bruised and so in a piteous plight I arrived at Perth.